 Climate change is now a climate crisis.
 With the planet warming at an unprecedented pace, there’s no time to waste.
 As a global leader in sustainable business, every day, we strive towards a greener future powered by purpose, innovation, and integrity.
 We are taking action across our business and value chain.

-- Net zero emissions from all our products (from sourcing to the point of sale) by 2039.
+- Net zero emissions for all our products from sourcing to the point of sale by 2039.

-- Halve greenhouse gas impact of our products across the lifecycle by 2030.
+- Halve the greenhouse gas impact of our products across the lifecycle by 2030.

 - Zero emissions in our operations by 2030.

-- Replace fossil-fuel derived carbon with renewable or recycled carbon in all our cleaning and laundry products by 2030.
+- Replace fossil-fuel-derived carbon with renewable or recycled carbon in all our cleaning and laundry product formulations by 2030.

-- Share the carbon footprint of every product we sell.
+- Communicate a carbon footprint for every product we sell.